ghadesi/LOG8415---Advanced-Concepts-in-Cloud-Computing/Assignment2/README.md

 cd ~
 ```

-Go to admin mode so you don't need to sudo all the time and no permissions problem
+By switching to the root privilege mode, we don't need to sudo all the time and no permissions problem.
 ```bash
 sudo su
 ```